-''' call psb_scatter(glob_x, loc_x, desc_a, info, root) call psb_scatter(glob_x, loc_x, desc_a, info, root) '''
+call psb_scatter(glob_x, loc_x, desc_a, info, root, mold)

 glob_x The array that must be scattered into local pieces.

 Specified as: a rank one or two array.

 root The process that holds the global copy.
 If root = -1 all the processes have a copy of the global vector.